Israel-Tanjiro/Sapphire_G4CMP/README.md

 The first is the name of the particle (Transverse Fast or Transverse Slow) <br> The second and third column is the final position (X,Y) of the phonons on the bolometer <br> We have an analysis root macro "Caustics_Plots.C" for plotting the output phonon_hits.txt. <br>
-To plot only Transverse Fast Phonon Caustics run the following command
+To plot only Transverse Fast Phonon  run the following command
 ```console
  root 'Caustics_Plots.C("Fast")'
 ```